 Regarding jobs supported by legal cannabis in the state, a Job Report 2022 reveals that Michigan is the state with the third-highest number of jobs associated with cannabis in the whole US.
 According to the research findings, as of January 2022, the cannabis industry in Michigan employed 31,152 people.

-As of June 30th, 2022, the Cannabis Regulatory Agency’s Monthly Report for the month of June states that 163 municipalities have opted for the Medical Marihuana Facilities Licenses Act.
-123 municipalities opted into the Michigan Regulation and Taxation of Marihuana Act, while 1,384 municipalities opted out.
+The Cannabis Regulatory Agency’s September 2023 Monthly Report states that 172 municipalities have opted for the Medical Marihuana Facilities Licenses Act.
+138 municipalities opted into the Michigan Regulation and Taxation of Marihuana Act, while 1,370 municipalities opted out.

 In November 2008, residents of Michigan participated in a vote that resulted in the passage of the Michigan Compassionate Care Initiative, often known as the Michigan Medical Marihuana Act.
 The bill authorized medical marijuana for ill people.
 It enabled qualified patients to consume marijuana with a doctor’s consent and allowed eligible patients and caregivers to cultivate medicinal marijuana.